Toptal Alternatives: Comparing Toptal with Trio and Upwork

 - A team of software developers that is vetted through a rigorous interview process.
-Because Trio hires all their developers as full-time staff, versus using freelancers, they have extremely high-standards for who they take on to their team.
+Because Trio hires all their developers as full-time staff, versus using freelancers, they have extremely high standards for who they take on to their team.

 - Affordable pricing.
-Different countries have different economic structures which means that it can be easier to afford developers from outside of the U.S economy which can normally be very expensive due to cost of living expenses and other general overhead costs.
+Different countries have different economic structures which means that it can be easier to afford developers from outside of the U.S economy which can normally be very expensive due to the cost of living expenses and other general overhead costs.

 - US Friendly Timezone’s (GMT -3, just an hour ahead of Eastern Standard Time) assure you can communicate with your contracted developers effectively, and without making them stay up all night to work with you on your project.

 - Not a huge pool of talent to choose from when compared to Toptal.
-By maintaining full-time staff, Trio is limited in their ability to have seemingly endless supply of developers available.
+By maintaining full-time staff, Trio is limited in their ability to have a seemingly endless supply of developers available.

-- Mainly focused on startups and SMB’s, their developers skill sets can be applied to enterprise setting but they tend towards smaller, more collaborative projects.
+- Mainly focused on startups and SMB’s, their developer's skill sets can be applied to enterprise setting but they tend towards smaller, more collaborative projects.